flashiam12/realtime-rag-workshop/README.md

 ## Confluent Event Driven Workshop
 ### GenAI Powered Real time Sentiment Analysis Pipeline

 <p> With Confluent Cloud Kafka as the central nervous system, the idea to operationalize and adopt GenAI managed services from various hyperscalers looks a very feasible reality.
-This hands-on workshop dives deep into building a real-time sentiment analysis pipeline leveraging the power of FlinkSQL, vector databases, and Large Language Models (LLMs).
+This hands-on workshop dives deep into building a real-time sentiment analysis pipeline leveraging the power of FlinkSQL, FlinkAI, vector databases, and Large Language Models (LLMs).
 We'll explore how to:</p>

 <p> <b>Harness FlinkSQL for data enrichment:</b> Aggregate real-time financial data and market news analysis, enriching prompts with context retrieved from a vector database using FlinkSQL's powerful JOIN capabilities. </p>
-<p><b>Connect to the AI ecosystem:</b> Seamlessly integrate embedding models, LLMs, and external APIs through Kafka Connectors, simplifying communication and data flow.</p>
+<p><b>Connect to the AI ecosystem:</b> Seamlessly integrate embedding models and LLMs with FlinkAI ,external APIs through Kafka Connectors, simplifying communication and data flow.</p>
 <p><b>Build scalable pipelines with Confluent Cloud:</b> Leverage the robustness of Confluent Cloud Kafka clusters and Flink compute pools for real-time processing and analysis.</p>

 ![alt text](./assets/architecture.png)